 The first step towards better self-care is adopting the right mindset.
 Know that you matter just as much as your kids and husband and parents and pet parakeet.

 Think of it this way, as the caretaker in your family, you need to take care of yourself.
 Nobody else is going to do it because care-taking is your job!
-Don’t wait for somebody to say, “Hey, you look tired, let me take the kids for a
+Don’t wait for somebody to say, “Hey, you look tired, let me take the kids for a couple hours so you can take a nap and shower!”
+(Spoiler alert: Nobody ever says that in real life.)
+It’s time to advocate for yourself, mama!

 Guilt is probably the biggest roadblock for moms who want to take better care of themselves.
 Self-care just feels, well…selfish.
 But, you can’t feel guilty about making time for yourself.
 Here’s why: when you’re happy, your kids are happy.
-Period, end of
+Period, end of story.

 If you take one thing away from this post, remember this: making time for yourself makes you a better mother.
 Even a few minutes of self-care a day will help you to be more patient and happy—and isn’t that what our kids need from us?